Home

 Let's start by determining the number of partitions based on the size of the input dataset.

-Let us imagine that the size of our input dataset is about 30 GB (~30000 MB) of an uncompressed text file on the HDFS which is distributing it on 10 nodes.
+Let us imagine that the size of our input dataset is about 30 GB (~30000 MB) of an uncompressed text file on the HDFS which is distributed on 10 nodes.

 When Spark reads a file from HDFS, it creates a single partition for a single input split.
 Input split is set by the Hadoop InputFormat used to read this file.
 If you have a 30GB uncompressed text file stored on HDFS, then with the default HDFS block size setting (128MB) and default spark.files.maxPartitionBytes(128MB) it would be stored in 240 blocks, which means that the dataframe you read from this file would have 240 partitions.